 Iowa is a very small town located in the state of Louisiana.
 With a population of 3,164 people and two constituent neighborhoods, Iowa is the 130th largest community in Louisiana.

 Iowa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Iowa is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Iowa who work in sales jobs (12.64%), office and administrative support (8.08%), and healthcare (7.83%).
+There are especially a lot of people living in Iowa who work in sales jobs (11.71%), healthcare (8.68%), and the sciences (8.00%).

 And if you like science, one thing you'll find is that Iowa has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-The percentage of adults in Iowa with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.94% of adults in Iowa have a bachelor's degree or advanced degree.
+The citizens of Iowa are slightly less educated than the national average of 21.84% for the average city or town: 15.62% of adults in Iowa have a bachelor's degree or advanced degree